 Dr Robin Shail

 Variscan convergence ended in the late Carboniferous (c.
 305 Ma).
 It was succeeded across NW Europe by a dextral transtensional regime that persisted through most of the Early Permian.
-Its effects in SW England were primarily manifested in the extensional reactivation of the Rhenohercynian suture, Bristol Channel-Bray Fault and other Variscan thrust faults, and by the strike-slip reactivation of NW-SE Variscan transfer faults.
+Its effects in SW England were primarily manifested in the extensional reactivation of the Rheic-Rhenohercynian suture, Bristol Channel-Bray Fault and other Variscan thrust faults, and by the strike-slip reactivation of NW-SE Variscan transfer faults.
+The evidence for reactivation of the offshore Rheic-Rhenohercynian suture zone is summarised by Alexander et al. (2019).

 Consequences of extension for magmatism and sedimentary basin development

 The extension brought about lithospheric thinning that resulted in the generation and emplacement of lamprophyres, basalts and granites, and the development of 'red-bed' sedimentary basins (Shail and Wilkinson, 1994; Shail et al. 2003; Shail and Leveridge, 2009; Dupuis et al. 2015; Dupuis et al. 2016; Simons et al. 2016).
-The relationship between extensional reactivation of the Rhenohercynian / Rheic suture and Early Permian development of Plymouth Bay Basin is addressed in Harvey et al. (1994).
+The relationship between extensional reactivation of the Rhenohercynian-Rheic suture and Early Permian development of Plymouth Bay Basin is addressed by Harvey et al. (1994) and Alexander et al. (2019).
 The kinematics and palaeostress analyses of both D3 and post-D3 structures, developed during the latest Carboniferous to late-Triassic are summarised in Shail and Alexander (1997).